laraXgram/laraxgram.github.io/src/redirects.md

 return to_listen('home')->withInput();
 ```

 After the user is redirected, you may display the putted message from the [cache](/cache.md#storing-items-in-the-cache).
-For example, using [Temple8 syntax](/temple8.md):
+For example, using [Template syntax](/temple8.md):

 ```blade
 @if (cache('status'))